Ludovic Dauș: Later life

-Also in June 1940, Romania unexpectedly lost Bessarabia to a Soviet invasion.
-In the aftermath, Dauș appeared at a Writers' Society function in Bucharest, gathering funds for the Bessarabian refugees.
-Introduced by Glasul Bucovinei newspaper as the "grey-haired nationalist fighter on the fields of justice and writing", he was visibly emotional as he recited his own verse.
-In November 1941, months after Romania had joined in Operation Barbarossa and had managed to recover Bessarabia, he contributed to Viața Basarabiei of Chișinău—that celebratory issue proposed extending the Romanian dominion by fully annexing Transnistria Governorate.
-Dauș's final works, published later during World War II, were the play Ioana (1942) and the novella collection Porunca toamnei ("Autumn Commands", 1943).
-The former was performed at Bucharest's Studio Theater (a subsidiary of the National Theater), and had considerable success, but was poorly regarded by critics.
-Ioan Massoff noted in 1980 that the effort had been commendable, but overall failed.
-Himself a playwright, Alexandru Kirițescu decried Ioana as a throwback to "salon drama" as cultivated by Haralamb Lecca.
-The genre, he noted, "requires neither observational skill nor wit".
-Originally about the Romanian War of Independence, Ioana was modified just before the staging, and adapted to the war-torn 1940s.
-The eponymous heroine Ioana Goiu is, like Dauș himself, an aristocrat from Costache Negri's family; she is also a stereotypical ingénue, the only person moral enough to stand up against the machinations of a Bessarabian confidence man, Grișa, who is spying on her father's arms-making business.

 In early 1943, at the height of Romania's participation as an Axis county on the Eastern Front, the National Theater Bucharest was ordered to begin a new production of Valea Albă, with M. Zirra as director.
-According to Massoff, this was a display "patriotic, but also chauvinistic ideas", with "all to glaring" hints about the "events of the day".
+According to Massoff, this was a display of "patriotic, but also chauvinistic ideas", with "all too glaring" hints about the "events of the day".
 Reviewing the production in Vremea, Tudor Șoimaru objected to the author's inability in creating a truthful or endearing text, and argued, of his entire career: "Mr Dauș's perseverance in producing theater is somewhat touching."
 Dauș presented a new manuscript play, Drum întors ("The Way Back"), but the theatrical committee refused to run it, sending it back in October 1943.
 The attached note indicated that "the social and political content of the play [are] utterly inopportune, given the current events".